How to Improve & Maintain a Good Credit Score

 Increase credit limits

-A quick way to improve your ratio is to ask for higher limits on one or more credit cards.
+A quick way to improve your ratio is to ask for higher credit limits on one or more credit cards.
 Carrying the same amount of debt with a larger amount available reduces your credit utilization ratio.

 If you have $10,000 in credit card debt, increasing your overall credit limit from $10,000 to $20,000 would move your credit utilization ratio from 100% to 50%, for example.